sazidnur/waer-os-3-article/README.md

 Let's explore some composables you can start using today.

-As a general rule, many of the Wear composables that are equivalent to the mobile versions can use the same code.
-The code for styling color, typography, and shapes with MaterialTheme is identical to mobile as well.
+In general, many Wear composable that are equivalent to mobile versions can use the same code.
+The code for styling color, typography, and shapes with Material Theme is also the same for mobile.

 For example, to create a Wear OS button your code looks like this: